wolfSSL/wolfBoot-examples/test-app-STM32F4-measured-boot/README.md

 | PB7      | UART RX      |
 | GND      | Ground       |

+Note: The ST-Link USB UDC is UART 2 on PA3 (TX) / PA2 (RX).
+This can be changed in app_stm32f4.c using APP_UART.

-Make sure the Ground connection between your USB-UART converter is connected to the STM32F4 board, otherwise UART levels will float and communication will be corrupted.
+Note: Make sure the Ground connection between your USB-UART converter is connected to the STM32F4 board, otherwise UART levels will float and communication will be corrupted.

 ## Compiling